Root Canal Treatment Steps

 4. Access opening:

-The dentist creates a small opening in the crown of the tooth to access the pulp chamber and root canals.
+A small opening access is made by the dentist through the crown of the tooth; hereby access is gained into the pulp chamber and root canals.

 5. Cleaning and shaping:

-Specialized instruments are used to remove the infected or damaged pulp tissue from the pulp chamber and root canals.
-The canals are then shaped to prepare them for filling.
+The infected or pathologic pulp tissue is removed from the pulp chamber and root canals by special instruments.
+Once they are removed, the canals are shaped for filling.

 6. Irrigation: